 Read the nutrition label: Pay attention to calories, fat, sodium, and information on the nutrition facts label.
 Ask your doctor if there are nutrients you might need to limit or increase.

 Use herbs and spices: The flavor of foods may change as you age.
 Some medications can change how food tastes and your taste buds may become less sensitive.
 Add flavor with herbs and spices without adding fat (like butter) or salt.
 You can grow your own fresh herbs and spices at home.

 Know how much to eat: It is important to be aware of portion sizes.
 When ordering takeout, keep half of your meal to eat later.
 Many restaurant dishes are enough for two meals (or more).

 Keep food safe: Avoid foods that are a safety risk, such as unpasteurized dairy foods.
 Other foods can be harmful when they're raw or undercooked, including eggs, fish, shellfish, meat, or poultry.

 Learn more about vitamins and supplements: We need vitamins and minerals for our body to fully function.
 Together, they help us work.
 Adding vitamins and supplements can give your body a boost and ensure you are getting the nutrients you need.

 Keep yourself accountable

-Before starting a new nutrition program, use Secure Messaging (sign in required) to talk to your health care team.
+Before starting a new nutrition program, use Secure Messaging to talk to your health care team.
 Keep a food journal to track your eating habits.
 Recording your daily meals can help you make mindful choices.
 Veterans with a My HealtheVet account can use track health tools such as the online body weight and food journal to record and view their progress.